shrutik27/repository-working/README.md

  ##### eg: https:/sitename/username/reponame
  as each user can create a unique repository name so each username/reponame will be unique

-###  creating readme.md file automatically
-will use text box  from where it will take input and create a file reade.md which will be predefined usinf the fs module in node and to display readme.md file will open the file readme.md file using <Github API - Markdown on your javascript.https://github.com/evilstreak/markdown-js.>

 ### download option:
    button to download file in local system